Tongues – The Ultimate Prayer Power

 God does things in sevens, and the seventh weaponry of the armor of God is the lance of prayer in the spirit.
 The Roman lance was called a pilum.
 It was the typical legionary weapon together with the short sword gladius.
 It was designed to penetrate the shield as well as the soldier holding it, and to bend upon impact to make it unusable for another opponent.
 The pilum was used for long distances by throwing it, and for shorter distances they would use it to charge.
 It was a very offensive weapon.
 Praying in tongues is an aggressive and offensive weapon to put holes in the cover of the devil.
 The lance of tongues is designed to paralyze the movements of the devil against your life.
 No wonder the devil fights tongues so much, as it causes great harm in his kingdom.

 When Peter’s life was threatened by Herod, the church tapped into ‘the unceasing prayer of tongues’ and reversed the death sentence and demonic assignment.
 Tongues will make your progress unstoppable!
 Pray in tongues!

-If you want to be baptized in the Holy Spirit and speak in supernatural languages, or if you want to lead others into this gift, check out this new mentoring tool from Sid Roth, Supernatural Languages, Supernatural Power.
+If you want to be baptized in the Holy Spirit and speak in supernatural languages, or if you want to lead others into this gift, check out this new mentoring tool from Sid Roth, PTT – Personal Trainer for Tongues.